Terunofuji Haruo: Fighting style

-Terunofuji is a yotsu-sumo wrestler who favours grappling techniques as opposed to pushing and thrusting (oshi-sumo).
-His preferred grip on his opponent's mawashi or belt is migi-yotsu, a left hand outside, right hand inside position.
-His favourite winning kimarite or technique is a straightforward yori-kiri, or force out, which has accounted for over 40 percent of his career victories.
+Terunofuji was a yotsu-sumo wrestler who favoured grappling techniques as opposed to pushing and thrusting (oshi-sumo).
+His preferred grip on his opponent's mawashi or belt was migi-yotsu, a left hand outside, right hand inside position.
+His favourite winning kimarite or technique was a straightforward yori-kiri, or force out, which accounted for nearly two-thirds of his career victories.
 Prior to his demotion from the top division, he often relied on his physical strength to lift opponents with both arms and carry them out of the dohyō, a style of wrestling which was criticized for increasing the burden on his knees.